The Tourists’s State Capital

 Hypersensitivity to historical slights is not much better than insensitivity, if both lead to distortions.
 The south hall of the second floor is lined with paintings of former Illinois governors.
 Among them is Senator Fred.
-J. Smith, a loyal machine Democrat who spent more time in the Senate (24 years) than anyone—a career that was more a monument to the safe seat than to Mr. Smith’s capacities.
+J. Smith, a loyal machine Democrat who spent more time in the Senate (24 years) than anyone—a career that was more a monument to his safe seat than to Mr. Smith’s capacities.
 Smith is the only non-governor on “Governor’s Row” in spite of fact that he is conspicuously absent from histories of his era.
 He is there because he was an African American, and is likely to remain there until Illinois elects a black governor who can take the place of honor that Smith is keeping warm.

 For decades, history as reflected in statehouse artworks seemed to have stopped with the Civil War, as none of the paintings and only a handful of statues and portraits depicted later eras.
 To update the paintings in the capitol, the state in 1988 sponsored a competition to select four artists to produce new murals as part of the building’s 100th anniversary celebration.
 The results were in many ways self-conscious throwbacks to the WPA-style of painting that typified most of the post office murals that can still be seen around the state, such as Ken Holder’s Transforming the Prairie.
 Even the titles recall the uplifting social realism of the 1930s; D. F. Bushman called his composition A Clinic on Constructive Contribution.